bldl/emplace-spidermonkey/README.md

   8. Return e.[[Value]].
 ```

-An html version of the specification can be found [here.](https://bldl.github.io/upsert-tutorial/initial-emplace-spec/Map.prototype.emplace.html)
+An html version of the specification can be found <a href="https://bldl.github.io/upsert-tutorial/initial-emplace-spec/Map.prototype.emplace.html" target="_blank">here.</a>

 The ECMAScript262 specification text can look intimidating at first glance.
 Before starting the implementation, try to get a rough understanding of what each line in the spec means.
 Write pseudo code, sentences or a combination.
 The goal is gain an overview of what we are trying to achieve.